m-a-t-s/steganography-python/README.md

+To use this steganography tool, follow these steps:

+Save the code in a Python file, e.g. steganography.py.

-Open a terminal or command prompt and navigate to the directory where the steganography.py script is saved.
+Open a terminal or command prompt and navigate to the directory containing the Python file.

-To encode a message in an image, use the following command:
+Run the following command to encode a message in an image:

-`python steganography.py encode <image_path> -m <message>`
+`python steganography.py encode image_path -m "message to encode" -o output_image_path`

-Replace <image_path> with the path to the image file that you want to encode the message in, and replace <message> with the message that you want to encode.
-For example:
+Replace image_path with the path to the input image file, "message to encode" with the message you want to encode, and output_image_path with the desired path to the output image file.
+If the -o parameter is not provided, the encoded image will be saved as encoded_image_path in the same directory as the input image file.
-`python steganography.py encode my_image.png -m "Hello, world!"`

-This will encode the message "Hello, world!" into the image file my_image.png and save the encoded image as encoded_my_image.png in the same directory.

-To decode a message from an encoded image, use the following command:
+Run the following command to decode a message from an image:

-`python steganography.py decode <image_path>`
+`python steganography.py decode image_path`

-Replace <image_path> with the path to the encoded image file that you want to decode the message from.
-For example:
+Replace image_path with the path to the input image file.
+The decoded message will be printed to the console.
-`python steganography.py decode encoded_my_image.png`

-This will decode the message from the encoded image file encoded_my_image.png and print the decoded message in the terminal.

-That's it!
-Just follow these steps to use the steganography tool with terminal input using parameters.